vslinko/obsidian-outliner/specs/features/DragAndDrop.spec.md

   - two|
 ```

-# Drag-and-Drop: list should move to the first position if the mouse is moved above all items
+# list should move to the first position if the mouse is moved above all items

 - setting: `dndExperiment=true`
 - applyState:

 ```md
 - one
 - two|
 - three